mulesoft-consulting/CpsTool/README.md

 ## Dependency
 Note that the project cps-encryption contains the encryption library used by the tool.

-## Testing with cps-encryption' keystore
+## Testing with cps-encryption's keystore
 If you setup the keystore environment variables with the keystore setup described in the cps-encryption project, you can test the encryption with the sample-cps-config.json file included in the project.
 Use the encrypt command:
  ```
  java -jar target/CpsTool.jar encrypt <sample-cps-config.json